-At the discretion of the Director, a child will be refused entry or sent home when there are visible signs of illness (fever, vomiting, diarrhea, rash or discolored mucus that accompanies other symptoms).
-Children’s parents will be contacted and asked to remove a child from care within an hour should the School suspect a child is ill.
+At the discretion of the Director, a child will be refused entry or sent home when there are visible signs of illness (such as fever, vomiting, diarrhea, rash or discolored mucus that accompanies other symptoms).
+Parents will be contacted and asked to remove a child from care within an hour should the School suspect a child is ill.
 Children sent home may not return until they have been free of illness for at least 24 hours.
-The Director may request written consent from a child’s doctor confirming your child is free from illness.
+The Director may request written consent from a child’s doctor confirming the child is free from illness.
 Children who have missed three consecutive days of school due to illness need a written note from the parent or doctor stating that the child may return to a regular schedule.
 Children too ill to play outdoors are too ill to come to the School.
 Please make a backup plan for illness prior to enrolling your child.
 The administration may alter these general policies for specific illnesses if they deem it appropriate (for example, extending the waiting period to 48 hours before allowing a child to return to School).

 Suspected Child Abuse

 Maryland law requires staff to report suspected child abuse or neglect to the Department of Protective Services.
 Parents are not required to be notified of such action.

 Parents of children with an infectious disease, or other serious medical condition, shall notify the Director of the School in writing prior to enrollment, or as soon as the parents learn of any such condition.
 Infectious diseases can include, but are not limited to, conditions such as encephalitis, e-coli, lyme disease, pertussis or meningitis, as well as chronic illnesses such as hepatitis.
 Serious medical conditions can include, but are not limited to, asthma, epilepsy, diabetes, or any other such chronic diseases.